What is Equity Release > How Equity Release Could Help You

 If you are a homeowner aged 55+ and find that your regular income is not enough – or that you need extra cash for a one-off purchase – you could meet the shortfall through equity release.

-On average, 70,000 people in the UK each year use equity release as a way to meet a wide range of financial goals, according to the Equity Release Council.
+Thousands of people in the UK each year use equity release as a way to meet a wide range of financial goals.
 These goals include everything from clearing a mortgage to boosting annual income.

 We’ve put together this guide to the types of circumstances and financial challenges that equity release may be able to help you with.
 There are of course options other than equity release and we look at those too.